 Mary was dazed and confused.
 Joseph had woken her in the middle of the night and now she was clinging to Jesus, holding him as close as she could as they stumbled along in the dark.

 When Joseph had woken her, he had tried to explain that he had been warned by an angel that King Herod wanted to kill Jesus.
 Mary was confused and she had begun to ask questions but she soon stopped when she had seen the look in his eyes.
-Joseph was her rock, he was always calm and collected and Mary had never seen him look anything like this.
-If Joseph was overwhelmed with fear, then they were really, really in danger.
+Joseph was her rock, he was always so calm and Mary had never seen him look anything like this.
+If Joseph was overwhelmed with fear, then they really were in danger.